AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Artificial Society

-To support large-scale, long-horizon social simulation, we design a tightly integrated platform that couples economic production, labor allocation, education, and market exchange into a unified operational framework.
-Unlike conventional agent-based simulations that often treat economic behaviors as simplified rule modules or isolated subsystems, our platform emphasizes structural realism and system-level interdependence.
-At the core of this design is a multi-layered architecture where automated market mechanisms and hierarchical industrial supply chains interact with a dynamic labor market gated by human capital requirements.
-This closed-loop environment ensures that macro-level patterns, such as industrial specialization, wealth stratification, and resource bottlenecks, emerge naturally from micro-level interactions governed by endogenous constraints rather than predefined equilibrium assumptions.
-In the following sections, we detail the mechanisms of the industrial economy and the education-occupation system.
-To facilitate this description and maintain consistent terminology, we first introduce the platform-level definitions regarding agent assets and status.
+To support large-scale, long-horizon simulation, the artificial society couples economic production, labor allocation, education, and market exchange into a unified operational framework.
+Conventional agent-based simulations often treat economic behavior as simplified rule modules or isolated subsystems.
+Our platform emphasizes structural realism and system-level interdependence.
+At the core of the design, automated market mechanisms and hierarchical industrial supply chains interact with a dynamic labor market gated by human-capital requirements.
+In the bottom-up tradition of artificial societies and agent-based computational economics, this closed-loop environment, which emulates real-world labor--production--trade--consumption cycles (Figure~\ref{fig:economy-system}), lets macro-level patterns, such as industrial specialization, wealth stratification, and resource bottlenecks, emerge from micro-level interactions governed by endogenous constraints, without presupposing equilibrium conditions \cite{epstein1996growing,bonabeau2002agent,tesfatsion2002agent}.

-\begin{itemize} \item \textbf{Currency balance} $B_a(t)$: the liquid medium of exchange held by agent $a$ at time $t$, used to purchase goods and services. \item \textbf{Inventory} $Q_a(t) = (q_{a,1}(t), \dots, q_{a,n}(t))$: quantities of all tradable commodities held by agent $a$. \item \textbf{Net worth} $W_a(t)$: the accounting value of an agent’s total economic position.
-In the current platform version (no explicit debt instrument), we define

-where $p_i(t)$ is the price of commodity $i$ at time $t$. \item \textbf{Residential tier} $R_a(t)$: a discrete status that gates access to certain production technologies and occupations. \end{itemize}